wso2/docs-ob-toolkit-cds/en/docs/index.md

     </header>
     <div class="md-main .md-content" style="float:left; width: 45%;  text-align:justify; max-height:100%; ">
         <p>
-        Open Banking CDS Toolkit delivers end-to-end compliance for the Consumer Data Standards released by Data61 (Data Standards Body) for Australia.
-The toolkit increases the speed and reduces the complexity of adopting open banking compliance.
-Instead of building a solution from scratch, you can simply deploy WSO2 Open Banking CDS Toolkit to meet all legislative requirements with additional benefits beyond compliance.
+        Open Banking CDS Toolkit delivers end-to-end compliance for Australia’s Consumer Data Standard.
+It increases the speed and reduces the complexity of adopting Consumer Data Right (CDR) compliance for banks.
+Instead of building an open banking solution from scratch, you can simply deploy WSO2 Open Banking UK Toolkit to meet all legislative requirements with additional benefits beyond compliance.
         </p>
         <p>